- Medical Care & Support

 - Enhanced quality of life

-Nutrition services at the Cancer Center are provided by Sarah Washburn, M.S., R.D., C.S.O., C.D.
-Sarah can help you develop eating strategies, not strict, hard-to-follow meal plans.
-Her recommendations are based on what foods you and your family members eat now and are modified, as needed, during treatment or recovery.
+Nutrition services at the Cancer Center are provided by Sarah Washburn, M.S., R.D., C.S.O., C.D. and Kristin Price, R.D.
+Our oncology dietitians can help you develop eating strategies, not strict, hard-to-follow meal plans.
+Their recommendations are based on what foods you and your family members eat now and are modified, as needed, during treatment or recovery.

 Make an appointment

 Nutritional counseling offers you the unique opportunity to have the latest research about nutrition and cancer translated into simple, practical steps you can use in your own kitchen, at the grocery store, at restaurants - anywhere you’re thinking about what to eat.
-Appointments for nutrition counseling are available Monday through Friday at no charge to:
+Appointments for nutrition counseling are available Monday through Friday free-of-charge to:

-- Patients currently in cancer treatment (i.e. radiation or chemotherapy) at the Cancer Center or Sansum Clinic
+- Patients currently in cancer treatment at the Cancer Center of Santa Barbara with Sansum Clinic (i.e. radiation or chemotherapy).

-- Family members or caregivers of current Cancer Center or Sansum Clinic patients
+- Family members or caregivers of current Cancer Center of Santa Barbara with Sansum Clinic patients.

 To make an appointment, call (805) 898-2204.
 Self-referrals for nutrition counseling are welcomed; dialog with your health care providers about your interest and participation is encouraged.